kylebebak/questionnaire/README.md

 ## More Examples
 Check out clients in the `examples` directory.
-The [ansible client](examples/ansible_client.py) generates an answers dict that you pass to another program to build up an `ansible-playbook` command for administering servers.
+The [Ansible client](examples/ansible_client.py) generates an answers dict that you pass to another program to build up an `ansible-playbook` command for administering servers.
 I do this almost every day at my job!

 ## Prompters
 The core prompters are currently `single`, `multiple`, and `raw`.
 The first two depend on the excellent [pick](https://github.com/wong2/pick) package.
 All three are used in the usage examples above.